webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 # BASE-EFI

 # Introduction
-The Base EFI folder contains a pre-built EFI using the MacPro7,1 SMBIOS that should be valid for all ASUS X299 motherboards.
-It is built using my personal build as a baseline and is up to date using OpenCore 0.7.1 with the OpenCanary GUI.
+The Base EFI folder contains a pre-built EFI with the OpenCanary GUI using the MacPro7,1 SMBIOS that should be valid for all ASUS X299 motherboards.
+It is built using my personal build as a baseline.

 **NOTE**: Some config settings are different than the Skylake-X section of the Dortania OpenCore Vanilla Guide to be compatible with ASUS motherboards.

 # 1. Recommended BIOS Settings
 * Originally based off kgp's original X299 Clover guide [section B1) ASUS BIOS Configuration](https://www.tonymacx86.com/threads/imac-pro-x299-live-the-future-now-with-macos-10-14-mojave-successful-build-extended-guide.255082/) but modified for the newest BIOS revisions.
-It's recommended to use a newer BIOS release.
-* Reset to Default Settings before modifying these settings
+* Reset to Default Settings before adjusting to these settings.
+It is recommended to use one of the more recent BIOS revisions.

       AI Tweaker
         * AI Overclock Tuner - XMP